Provincia di Forli

 |Cemetery notes and/or description:|

-Cesena War Cemetery contains 775 Commonwealth burials of the Second World War.
-It is situated in the Commune of Cesena, in the Province of Forli.
+Forli War Cemetery contains 738 Commonwealth burials of the Second World War.
+It is located on the outskirts of Forli, 3 kilometres southwest of the town, in the locality of Vecchiazzano, Via Borghina.